-Unless you want to be very rigorous in the placement of code and data, it is advisable to use the \ or .ANY specifier to place leftover code and data.
+Unless you want to be very rigorous in the placement of code and data, it is advisable to use the or .ANY specifier to place leftover code and data.

-- Creating root execution regions on page 8-13. - Using the FIXED attribute to create root regions on page 8-16.
+- Creating root execution regions on page 8-14. - Using the FIXED attribute to create root regions on page 8-17.

-- About scatter-loading on page 8-3.
+- Overview of scatter-loading on page 8-3.

 - When to use scatter-loading on page 8-4.

-- Scatter file to ELF mapping on page 8-69.
+- Scatter file to ELF mapping on page 8-72.